openbiocure/platform-ui/README.md

 - Built on top of the openbiocure platform
 - Uses various open-source libraries and tools
 - Community contributors and maintainers
+- OpenBioCure brand design and color palette

 ---

-**OpenBioCure** - Empowering AI conversations with flexibility and extensibility.
+**OpenBioCure** - Empowering AI conversations with flexibility, extensibility, and beautiful design.

+*Built with ❤️ and the OpenBioCure brand colors*